Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ```

 ![province_terrain]({{ page.img_path }}province_border.png)
-_border scale of 0.2_
+*border scale of 0.2*

 ![province_terrain]({{ page.img_path }}province_thick.png)
-_border scale of 0.5_
+*border scale of 0.5*

-### Making a simple political mode
+### Making a "political" mode

 ![no_filter](../assets/assets-2025-01-08/gradient_no_filter.png)
-_Filter set to nearest neighbor so the effect is easier to see_
+*Filter set to nearest neighbor so the effect is easier to see*

-Adding province borders is the same as before, only the output will return the color of the map, instead of white.
+Adding province borders is the same as before.
-This time we are using the generated texture

 ```cpp
 vec4 CreatePoliticalBorders(){